 We also did some basic frequency charting for discussions around a knockout for each fighter and TKO to see where reddit was leaning during the fight.
 Early on there's a few swells for a McGregor knockout up until near Mayweathers actual TKO when discussion rapidly switched to Mayweathers corner for analysis.

 If data agnostic search analytics are something that get you excited, subscribe to our blog for more posts like this.
-Hit that Learn More button to contact us if you're interested in getting a hold of Gravwell yourself.
+Hit that Free Trial button if you're interested in getting a hold of Gravwell yourself.